In early April of 1863, the Civil War entered its third year with no immediate end in sight. The casualty list for the north

 On Christmas Day, 1878, the first 25 Civil War veterans admitted to the Soldiers' Home sat down to a banquet.

-Soldiers’ and Sailors’ Home took place on January 23, 1879.
-The 13th Department Encampment would take place on
+and Sailors’ Home took place on January 23, 1879.
+The 13th Department Encampment would take place on Wednesday,

 Among the many guests and speakers were Commander-elect General James McQuade, General Wm.
 F. Rogers